 Reducing your calorie intake can be an effective way to lose weight.

 However, not all foods are equal when it comes to nutritional value.
-Some foods are low in calories, but also low in nutrients.
+Some foods are low in calories while also low in nutrients.

-When limiting your calorie intake, it's important to choose nutrient-dense foods, which contain a lot of nutrients for the number of calories they provide.
+When limiting your calorie intake, it's important to choose nutrient-dense foods, which contain ample nutrients for the number of calories they provide.

-Here are 42 foods that are low in calories — and most of them are highly nutritious.
+Here are 42 nutritious foods that are low in calories.

-Because they are high in protein, meat and poultry are good foods to eat when you're trying to cut calories.
+Because they’re high in protein, lean meat and poultry are good foods to eat when you're trying to cut calories.

 Meats that are lowest in calories are the ones that are very lean.
 Fat is calorie-dense, so fattier cuts of meat have a higher calorie count.

 There's no reason you can't still enjoy a steak while cutting calories.
-Beef is nutritious, and it's a good source of vitamin B12 and iron (4).
+Beef is nutritious and a good source of vitamin B12 and iron (4).

 However, note that eye of round is a very lean cut of beef.
 Be sure not to overcook it, or it will be tough and dry.